 OK Google, let's see what you can do.

-While currently in its infancy, Google Assistant is still capable of doing a lot of pretty cool things to make life that much easier.
+Google Assistant is starting to roll out to all Android phones running Marshmallow and Nougat.
+There's a lot of pretty cool things it can do to make life that much easier.

 From helping to book reservations and find transportation for your night out to setting your morning alarm without having to stare at a bright screen in a dark room, here's just some of the ways to use Google Assistant throughout your day.
 And it all starts by saying "OK Google".

 Update March 2017: Google Assistant has started rolling out to all Android phones running on Marshmallow and Nougat.